How can I take part in this program?

 All mentors and mentees are also supported by a mentoring coach based at a participating Community Partner organization.
 Their role is to support you throughout the entire time you are being mentored and respond to your questions and concerns.
-The coach can refer you to other resources, services and supports to help you in your job search, and troubleshoot or provide advice if any problems come up.
+The mentoring coach can refer you to other resources, services and supports to help you in your job search, and troubleshoot or provide advice if any problems come up.

 How do I get a mentor?

-Mentoring coaches from a Program Delivery Partner organization will match you with a mentor based on information about your occupation.
+Mentoring coaches from a Community Partner organization will match you with a mentor based on information about your occupation.
 Mentors are not involved in the matching process.
 If you do not feel that the match is right for you, please let the mentoring coach know as early as possible in the relationship.

 How do I know who my mentoring coach is?

-The coach who first assessed you for the program will become your mentoring coach.
+The mentoring coach who first assessed you for the program will become your mentoring coach.
 They will be your contact person for questions, comments or concerns while you are being mentored.

 Can I be mentored through the program more than once?

 No. Mentoring is only available to participants once.
 However, after you have completed the program as a mentee, we’d love to see you come back as a mentor, and share your experiences with another newcomer!

 How can I make the most of my mentoring experience?